 The potato salad in the photo was made with both vinaigrette and mayonnaise.
 I’ve never used so much acid in my potato salad but, surprisingly, vinegar does seem to add depth of flavor to potatoes that salt alone can’t seem to accomplish.
 To make the salad more hearty (it was all we had for lunch), I added slices of schublig and bratwurst that had been pan-fried in bacon fat.
 Unlike American-style potato salad, this German-inspired potato salad is best when served warm.

-- 3 to 4 heaping tbsps. (or more, if you like) of mayonnaise
+- 3 heaping tablespoons mayonnaise or more, if you like

-- 2 tbsp. of vinegar (or lime or lemon juice)
+- 2 tablespoons vinegar (or lime or lemon juice)

-- 2 tbsps. of salad oil (I used olive oil)
+- 2 tablespoons salad oil (I used olive oil)

 - Make the vinaigrette by stirring together all the ingredients.

 - Peel the potatoes and cut into one-inch cubes.
 Cook in salted boiling water just until done (DO NOT OVERCOOK).
 Drain.
 Dump into a mixing bowl.
 Toss with the vinaigrette and keep warm.

 - Cook the bacon in an oil-free pan until the fat is rendered and the bacon is browned and crisp.
 Scoop out the bacon and transfer to a bowl.